-A while ago, we ran a blog called Your Acting’s Like the End of the World.
-Now we have a website it makes some sense to bring some of the ‘articles’ across to provide a little more content on this site.
+A while ago, I ran a blog called Your Acting’s Like the End of the World.
+Now I have a website it makes some sense to bring some of the ‘articles’ across to provide a little more content on this site.
 Periodically they’ll pop up.
 This is one of those posts:

 Spoilers below for The Sopranos, The Fault in Our Stars, The Dark Knight Rises and Inception.

 Earlier this week Martha Nochimson wore David Chase down enough to get some vague idea of how The Sopranos ended.
 The article can be read here in its entirety.
 Whether Chase finally gave in to the constant ‘what happens at the fade to black’ or merely wanted to honour his friend, James Gandolfini, by having his signature character ‘live on’ is debatable.
 Just as the ending itself is debatable.

 That’s the nature of open endings, or vague endings.
 They’re designed to be discussion starters; designed to have the viewer or reader come to their own decision as to what has occurred to the characters.
 It’s one of the magical things about literature, television or films.
 The ability for the writer or director or show runner to decide at exactly what point the story should end and on what note.

 For every cut to black that occurs with The Sopranos, you have a majorly definitive finale like Dexter becoming a lumberjack.
 Sure, Dexter could have sailed off into that hurricane with Deb’s body and the show could have faded to black and it wouldn’t be as greatly ridiculed as it is today.
 The ending could possibly even have encouraged discussion rather than turning the show into a butt of jokes.